 According to the Internal Revenue Service website, they will notify you by certified mail if they select you for an audit.
 They will send the notification to the individual or business's full name and address they have on record.
 The letter, in most cases, "Notice of Audit and Examination Scheduled," will explain the reason for the review.

-The IRS will send the General 30 Day letter when they complete the audit process on the tax filing.
+The IRS notify you with the General 30 Day letter when they complete the audit process on the tax filing.
 It will give the auditor's findings and details about their proposed changes on the tax return.
 If you agree with their changes to the return, simply sign the agreement form and mail it back to the IRS.
 If you disagree with the auditors' adjustments, you can begin the procedure for filing an appeal.

 In some audits, the IRS may skip the General 30 Day letter and send a Notice of Deficiency.
 It will provide the amount of taxes you owe and a deadline they strictly enforce for paying the outstanding balance.
 You can pay the total amount within 90-days or file a petition to dispute their findings with the court.